Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Bounds via Geometric Intersection Graphs

 This theorem statement is slightly weaker than the statement used by Spielman and Teng, who also described the structure of the homeomorphism as a stereographic projection.
-However, it is sufficient for our purposes.
-In particular, it gives us a method of ``normalizing'' a geometric intersection graph of balls in $\RR^d$ to be a geometric intersection graph of (geodesic) balls in $S^d$.
-Importantly, since the theorem gives a homeomorphism, it preserves the \defn{ply} of each individual point, which is the total number of balls containing that point.
-From this, we can now obtain the desired bound on $\lambda_2^*$ for planar graphs:
+However, this statement is sufficient for our purposes.
+In particular, it gives us a method of normalizing a geometric intersection graph of balls in $\RR^d$ to be a geometric intersection graph of (geodesic) balls in the sphere $S^d$.
+Importantly, since the theorem gives a homeomorphism, it preserves the ply of each individual point.
+From this, we can now obtain the desired bound on $\gamma^{(1)}$ for planar graphs: